plokta/certmaker/README.md

 ## Installation

-`CertMaker` is aPython3 script which uses`pyOpenSSL` internally.
+`CertMaker` is a Python3 script which uses`pyOpenSSL` internally.
 Other than that, only standardlibrary modules are used.
 To install `pyOpenSSL` on a Debian based distribution run

 ```
 sudo apt-get install python3-openssl